bundlecraft-io/bundlecraft/docs/troubleshooting.md

 - Use verify.ca_file and optionally verify.tls_fingerprint_sha256 for API/services
 - Keep tokens in env vars (KEYFACTOR_TOKEN, VAULT_TOKEN), not YAML
 - Treat sources/fetched as ephemeral; do not rely on it as a cache
+- Treat sources/staged as ephemeral; do not rely on it as a cache
 - Embed provenance: keep provenance.fetch.json with builds for audit trails

 ---

 ## Mozilla and other public providers

-- Mozilla CA bundle is published at https://curl.se/ca/cacert.pem
+- Mozilla CA bundle is published at <https://curl.se/ca/cacert.pem>
 - Recommended: pin verify.sha256 to the published hash you validate through a trusted channel
 - Consider aggregating public + internal roots by staging Mozilla bundle via fetch and layering internal CAs via local sources